pbiggar/rash/README.md

 - to be "pure" in some sense (eg a lovely functional language)

+## Installation instructions

+Rash is written in haskell, using Stack.

+To build: `stack build`

+To run tests: `stack test`

+To run on your own bash scripts: `stack exec rash-exe -- --debug ast mysh.sh`

+- this shows you the test output

 ## Language design

 ### The pipe is the fundamental unit